Permits for heavy vehicle access

 Permits for travel in NSW and permits for interstate travel

-Councils and other road managers in NSW have been delegated to issue Class1 and Class 3 permits for travel on the roads they manage.
+Councils and other road managers in NSW have been delegated to issue Class1 permits for travel on the roads they manage.

-Heavy vehicle operators can lodge applications for Class 1 and 3 permits for travel on State roads within NSW online.
+Heavy vehicle operators can lodge applications for Class 1 Load Carrying Vehicle permits for travel on State roads within NSW with Roads and Maritime online.

 More information about permits and obligations of both road managers and applicants is available from the NHVR website.